jaideepsai-narayan/vertex_ai_summarizer/README.md

 # 🧠 Chrome Extension for AI Summarization Using Vertex AI + RAG

-A powerful and user-friendly Chrome extension that leverages **Google Cloud's Vertex AI**, powered by the **Gemini 2.5 Flash** model, to generate **concise and intelligent summaries** of web content.
-Designed to help users quickly understand key points from lengthy articles, research papers, blogs, and more — all without leaving the page.
+A powerful and user-friendly Chrome extension that lets you chat with any web page and ask questions directly about its content.
+Powered by Google Cloud's Vertex AI and the Gemini 2.5 Flash model, it enables intelligent, context-aware conversations with articles, research papers, blogs, and more — without ever leaving the page.

-This project showcases real-time summarization directly in the browser, offering a smooth and efficient way to digest complex or long-form content with the help of cutting-edge AI.
+This project brings real-time question-answering and contextual summarization right into your browser, helping you understand complex or lengthy content effortlessly using cutting-edge AI.

 ---